The Ecclesial Method

 • Offer intentions individually and conclude by offering a general prayer for those intentions just mentioned.

-• As a group, sing one of the hymns or songs suggested for that particular doctrine in the RCIA Catechist’s Manual.
+• As a group, sing one of the hymns or songs suggested for that particular doctrine in the OCIA Catechist’s Manual.

 The goal of this final step of the Ecclesial Method is to wrap up the lesson, bringing the session to closure.
 It it is feasible, try to tie the Celebration to the doctrine.